 Is Pain the Most Common Symptom of Fibromyalgia?

 Unlike the joint pain of osteoarthritis, fibromyalgia pain is felt over the entire body.
-The pain can be a deep, sharp, dull, throbbing, or aching and is pain that's felt in the muscles, tendons, and ligaments around the joints.
+The pain can be a deep, sharp, dull, throbbing, or aching, and it is pain that's felt in the muscles, tendons, and ligaments around the joints.
 The Arthritis Foundation describes the muscle and tissue pain as tender, aching, throbbing, sore, burning, and gnawing.

 For some people with fibromyalgia, the pain comes and goes.
 The pain also seems to travel throughout the body.